 Now, I’ve been to London like 282 times already (okay, slight exaggeration – more like 281), but I always enjoy it each and every time I venture there.

-I do love visiting; however, I find it rather exhausting if I go for longer than a couple of days at a time.
-The city is incredibly spread out, so you end up taking tubes everywhere.
-And doing a lot of walking.
-My little footsies were aching like crazy after being there for only 2 nights this time around.
+Don’t get me wrong, visiting is always fun; however, I find it rather exhausting if I go for longer than a couple of days at a time.
+The city is incredibly spread out so you end up taking tubes everywhere (and doing a lot of walking).

-During the summer, people sit out during the day and admire the view of the statues and the fountains.
+Plus, during the summer months, people sit on the edge of the fountains during the day and admire the view of the statues and surrounding buildings.
 And it’s simply divine.

-Trafalgar Square is also home to The National Gallery – and I absolutely love The National Gallery!
+Trafalgar Square is also home to The National Gallery – and you can’t help but love The National Gallery!